The Federal Reserve is the least trusted of all government-related agencies, a new Gallup poll finds.

 The new mark represents a plunge from the 53 percent who gave it high marks the last time the agencies were rated in 2003.

 The Centers for Disease Control came in first place with 61 percent approval.
-NASA and the FBI trailed at second, each with 58 percent approval.
+NASA and the FBI with trailed at second, each with 58 percent approval.

 In other rankings of approval: Central Intelligence Agency: 47 percent Department of Homeland Security: 46 percent Environmental Protection Agency: 42 percent Internal Revenue Service: 40 percent Food and Drug Administration: 38 percent